Travel guide

 North America eSIM: One Plan for the United States, Canada, and Mexico

-If your trip combines New York, a jump to Toronto, and a few days in Cancun, carrying three different SIM cards is an unnecessary hassle.
-With a North America eSIM that covers the United States, Canada, and Mexico simultaneously, you can browse in all three countries with the same plan, without changing anything when crossing the border.
-In this guide, I'll explain how the regional pack works and when it's more worthwhile than buying an eSIM per country.
+If your trip mixes New York, a hop to Toronto, and a few days in Cancun, carrying three different SIM cards is an unnecessary hassle.
+With a North America eSIM that covers the United States, Canada, and Mexico all at once, you browse in all three countries with the same plan, without changing anything when crossing the border.
+In this guide, I'll explain how the regional pack works and when it's more beneficial than buying an eSIM for each country.

 What a North America eSIM covers

 A North America eSIM is a digital data plan that works in the United States, Canada, and Mexico with the same installation.
-It connects to the local networks of each country automatically, so you cross from one side to the other without buying new cards or adjusting settings.
+It automatically connects to the local networks of each country, so you cross from one side to the other without buying new cards or touching settings.
 A single QR for the entire trip.

 It's the natural choice for classic itineraries that combine the East Coast of the US with Canada, or US routes with a getaway to the Riviera Maya.
 Instead of managing three separate plans, you have one that follows you throughout the region.
-Your Spanish card stays in your phone for calls and SMS, and the eSIM handles the data.
-If you prefer to separate, there are also country-specific products: the eSIM for the United States, the eSIM for Canada, and the eSIM for Mexico separately.
+Your Spanish card stays inside your phone for calls and SMS, and the eSIM handles the data.
+If your trip is only to the United States, you might want to check out the eSIM for the United States: a plan tailored for a single country is usually cheaper than paying for coverage in all three.

-eSIM North America: a single plan for the United States, Canada, and Mexico
+North America eSIM: a single plan for the United States, Canada, and Mexico

 Photo: Trev W. Adams · Pexels